Resilient Agriculture Innovations for Nature (RAIN) Challenge

 Winners will be connected to investors, receive a tailored mentoring program, and communications support.
 In addition, winners will be invited to an investor forum and pitching session in-person or virtually.
 Subject matter experts will facilitate a leadership academy for the winning entrants.
 Winners will also receive a cash prize after the initial mentoring period and after the leadership academy.

-Learn more about the RAIN Phase 1 winners here.
+Learn more about the RAIN winners below.

 RAIN News

-Together with Munich Re Foundation and Shockwave Foundation, we are pleased to announce the nine winning projects as part of the first round of the Resilient Agriculture Innovations for Nature (RAIN) Challenge.
+Together with Munich Re Foundation and Shockwave Foundation, we are excited to introduce the eleven winning projects from the second round of the Resilient Agriculture Innovations for Nature (RAIN) Challenge.